davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 }
 ```

-Then use within layers like so:
+Call from layers like so:

 ```ts
 // src/blog/nuxt.config.ts